-One of the services we offer to our volunteers is the opportunity to take additional training as their schedule permits.
-Training opportunities are announced in our newsletter or can be accessed online.
-In case of an emergency, Just-In-Time (JIT) training will be provided at the emergency site that will be strictly event-oriented so that you will be prepared and ready to assist during that emergency.
+One of the services we offer to our volunteers is the opportunity to attend additional training opportunities.
+These opportunities are announced at meetings, on the Southwest Idaho MRC Facebook page, and are also sent via e-mail to current members.
+When there is an emergency, Just-In-Time Training (JITT) will be provided at the emergency site for event-oriented tasks so that you will be prepared and ready to assist when called upon to help.

-This system is 100% funded by cooperative agreement funding awarded to the Idaho Department of Health and Welfare from the Hospital Preparedness Program at the U.S. Department of Health and Human Services, Assistant Secretary for Preparedness and Response.
+This system is 100% funded by cooperative agreement funding awarded to the Idaho Department of Health and Welfare from the Public Health Emergency Preparedness Program at the U.S. Department of Health and Human Services.
 The system is compliant with requirements of the Emergency System for the Advanced Registration of Volunteer Health Professionals (ESAR-VHP).